Site Section Links

 18. Can we agree that one must first have faith in oneself before one can legitimately put faith in any external source?

-20. Can we agree that the truth is not something that can be "spread" like peanut butter or mayonnaise, nor is it something that can be injected into another person, but that it can only be inspired?
+20. Can we agree that the truth is not something that can be "spread" like peanut butter or mayonnaise, nor is it something that can be injected into another person, but that it can only be induced and inspired?

 22. Can we agree that no sound person desires to die except because of suffering, be it physical or psychological?